ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 **9.** The pipeline will go through three tasks:

-&nbsp;&nbsp;&nbsp; 1. <b>fetch-repository</b> - this Pipeline task will clone your Git PetClinic repo for the build task.
+&nbsp;&nbsp;&nbsp; 1. <b>fetch-repository</b> - this Pipeline task will git clone your PetClinic repo for the build task.

 &nbsp;&nbsp;&nbsp; 2. <b>build</b> - this Pipeline task is the build process which itself is broken down into a few sub-steps.
 This is the longest task in the pipeline, and can take up to 15 minutes.
 The steps that it goes through are as follows: